-This is a fast-paced, advanced level multimedia journalism workshop.
+This is a fast-paced, advanced-level multimedia journalism workshop.
 Students are assigned a series of multimedia reporting and production assignments.
 The class will devise a strategy and a work plan for building, editing and promoting a website to host the best multimedia projects.
-This class will also include collaboration with students in On-Camera Field Reporting and the Photojournalism courses.
+This class will also include collaboration with students in the Photojournalism course.
 There will be a lot of discussion, back-and-forth, and, as is the case in the creation and editing of any publication, a fair amount of chaos.
-The success of the course and the finished product will depend on your energy, entrepreneurial spirit, work ethic and ability to work together as a team.
-It will require personal responsibility and high journalistic standards.
+The success of the course and the finished product will depend on your energy, entrepreneurial spirit, work ethic, and ability to work together as a team.
+It will require personal responsibility and journalistic standards.
 I will conduct the course as a group facilitator, editor and publisher.

 All work for this class must meet journalistic standards for accuracy and ethics.
 All interviews, photos, articles, videos, etc. must be able to hold up to criticism and legal challenge.
 This is a public website, and students are responsible for all content.